 With what can a wart be confused?

-The differential diagnosis depends on the type of wart.
+The differential diagnosis for a wart depends on the type of wart.
 A common wart is usually easily diagnosed based on clinical appearance.
 It can resemble a corn.
 Non-healing, crusted or ulcerated lesions should prompt suspicion of squamous cell carcinoma.
 A flat wart, when reddish, can occasionally be confused with the purple lesions of lichen planus.
+They can also be confused with stucco keratoses on the lower extremities.
 Plantar warts can easily be confused with a corn.
 Condyloma acuminatum, genital warts, must be distinguished from condyloma lata (a lesion of secondary syphilis), and from squamous cell carcinoma and bowenoid papulosis (a form of in situ squamous cell carcinoma).

 How is a wart diagnosed?